EasyNetDev/linux-multi-loopback/README.md

 But there are situations that you need one or more loopbacks in the default VRF of in other VRF.
 For example is a loopback for OSPF and another loopback to be used in BGP connections or just to be used as a route test distribution or to bind some services like SSH on that loopback.

 The ```dummy``` driver can be used as an addtional loopback, but is failing if you are using it as a source or if you are trying to ping the IP of the dummy interface which resides in a VRF.
+This is the drawnback of ```dummy``` interface, because it doesn't have a proper ```xmit``` function.
+It is just dropping the packets.

 Let's take this example: